hanneskod/libmergepdf/README.md

 ##Notes for version 2.0

-As of version 2.0 FPDI must be injected when creating anew libmergepdf instance.
+As of version 2.0 FPDI must be injected when creating a new libmergepdf instance.